Tom-Bonnike/netlify-plugin-inline-critical-css/README.md

     directoryFilter = ["!node_modules"]

     # You can refer to `critical`’s documentation: https://github.com/addyosmani/critical for all options below.
-    # Whether to minify the generated critical-path CSS.
-    minify = true

     # Whether to remove the inlined styles from any stylesheet referenced in the HTML.
 Use with caution.
 Removing the critical CSS per page results in a unique async loaded CSS file for every page, meaning you can’t rely on cache across multiple pages.
     extract = false